K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ![008]

 ## <div id='2-3'/> 2.3 Pipeline Deployment Access
-1. Click the “Dashboard” button of the applied pipeline deployment from the PaaS-TA Portals Space page and access.
+1. Click the “Dashboard” button of the applied pipeline deployment from the K-PaaS AP Portals Space page and access.
 ![009]

 2. Check the connection of pipeline deployment.